 If you choose to use vinyl railings, you can expect to pay $30 to $40 per linear foot.

 Vinyl is strong and long-lasting.
 However, it fades fast when exposed to the sun.
-Thus, you can expect to repaint or also replace vinyl deck railing at least once over its lifetime.
+Thus, you can expect to repaint or also replace the vinyl deck railing at least once over its lifetime.

 Vinyl doesn’t rot or rust, making it a good material choice for deck railings.